whatsapp

 • operative: the selection between the different types of operations according to your clinical conditions and well be explained by the treating physician.

-• percutaneous embolization (coiling) or chemoembolization (for one session).
+• Percutaneous embolization (coiling) or chemoembolization (for one session).

-• using beads or microspheres (for one session).
+• Using beads or microspheres (for one session).

 • Alcohol or radiofrequency tumor ablation (for one session).